<< Yesterday

 36 Fact(s) Found

 1869 In front of 2,000 spectators at Case Commons, the Forest Citys, a team including unpaid amateur players who do not want compensation to remain 'pure,' play the first professional baseball game in Cleveland, losing to the Cincinnati Red Stockings, 25-6.
-The club will continue to play next season, becoming a charter member of the National Association of Professional Baseball Players in 1871.
+The club will continue to play next season, becoming a National Association of Professional Baseball Players charter member in 1871.

 1903 Ed Delahanty, who once hit four homers in one game, goes over a Niagara Falls railroad bridge and drowns.
 The circumstances of the Senator outfielder's death will remain a mystery, but rumors persist he was kicked off a train by a conductor for being drunk and disorderly.

-1930 Carl Reynolds becomes only the second player in big-league history to homer in three consecutive innings when he goes deep in the first three frames of the 15-4 White Sox victory over the hometown Yankees.
+1930 Carl Reynolds becomes only the second player in big-league history to homer in three consecutive innings and the first to accomplish the feat in the first three frames, when he goes deep in the first three frames of the 15-4 White Sox victory over the hometown Yankees.
 The Chicago outfielder's power surge includes two inside-the-park round-trippers.

 1934 At Wrigley Field, with two out in the bottom of the seventh inning, veteran ump Bill Klem's delayed call of the infield fly rule leads to the Cardinals, trailing by four runs, successfully protesting their game against the Cubs with the Redbirds.
 The contest resumes from the point-of-the-protest, on July 31, with St. Louis losing 7-1.